Proxmox-Cloud/pve_cloud/docs/terraform.md

 # Terraform

-Terraform is used as soon as we have our kubernetes cluster bootstrapped.
-Have a look at the [kubespray-cluster/terraform samples folder](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples/kubespray-cluster) to get an idea of how to integrate it.
+The project ships the [pxc terraform provider](https://registry.terraform.io/providers/Proxmox-Cloud/pxc/latest) as well as some terraform modules.

+We use terraform to configure our k8s clusters and manage deployments on them.
+For an example of how to initialize your terraform folder have a look at the [kubespray-cluster/terraform samples folder](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples/kubespray-cluster)

-## Provider Authentication
+## Authentication

-The sample uses a `.envrc` file for ease of use to establish authentication as soon as you `cd` into your terraform configs folder.

-Inside this direnv script we use the cli command `pvclu export-envrc`, which assumes you have activated your python venv or have installed `py-pve-cloud` via a different method.

-The cli tool connects to proxmox and the kubernetes clusters nodes, fetches secrets, k8s auth configs and exports them to a bunch of environment variables prefixed with `TF_VAR_` that are then picked up by terraform via variable definitions in the `cloud-vars.tf` file.
+The sample uses a `.envrc` file to set environment variables for initializing our terraform backend.
+It is intended to use the patroni stack the cloud collection deploys.
+Inside the database there is a dedicated one for `tf-states`

+The provider takes in the inventory and is responsible for getting access to our kubernetes cluster aswell as any proxmox cloud infrastructure.

-## Proxmox Cloud Terraform Modules
+## Terraform modules

-Proxmox cloud comes with a controller and backup solution that runs on k8s and is deployed via a [terraform modules](https://github.com/Proxmox-Cloud/pve-cloud-tf).

-It needs certain secrets to function that are fetched by the `pvclu` command and passed through via terraform env variables.
+After authenticating with the provider proxmox cloud offers several [terraform modules](https://registry.terraform.io/namespaces/Proxmox-Cloud).

-### Controller
+## Cloud Controller

-The controller contains features for TLS Certificate Injection into created namespaces, use of a Harbor registry for mirroring and automatic patching of images via admission webhooks, dynamic dns based on ingress resources and more to come.
-You can use this controller but dont need to if you want to provide your own solution.
+In the [samples](https://github.com/Proxmox-Cloud/pve_cloud/blob/master/samples/kubespray-cluster/terraform/cloud-deployments.tf) you can see the controller being deployed with minimal features enabled.

+The deployment comes with a varity of features that are toggled on by passing optional terraform variables to the terraform module:

+* internal ingress dns (all kubernetes ingress resources automatically create record within the pve cloud BIND dns server) => this allows to reuse domains accross clusters
+* optional external ingress dns (only for route53 at the moment).
+If you pass appropriate route53 credentials the controller also can extend the ingress capabilities to external aws route53
+* optional tls certificate injection on namespace creation (the created tls k8s secret is always named `cluster-tls` for ease of use in ingress resources)
+* automatic image mirroring via harbor.
+If you pass credentials to a harbor artificatory instance for pulling images and set it up according to the `harbor-mirror-projects` tf module, pods will be automatically patched to fetch ingresses from harbor proxy repositories instead.

+It is also worthy to checkout the submodules of the [cloud controller](https://registry.terraform.io/modules/Proxmox-Cloud/controller/pxc/latest).
+Here you can find monitoring and setup modules for automatic image mirroring with the [harbor artifactory](https://goharbor.io/).

 ### Backup

-The backup module installs a cron job inside k8s that uses ceph csi volume snapshots and rbd volume groups, to provide atomic backups of an entire k8s namespace.
+The [backup module](https://registry.terraform.io/modules/Proxmox-Cloud/backup/pxc/latest) installs a cron job inside k8s that uses ceph csi volume snapshots and rbd volume groups, to provide atomic backups of an entire k8s namespace.